mann-software/rulee-ts/README.md

 UI-centered rule engine to manage your business rules.

-Feature-rich to make thing easy:
+Feature-rich to make things easy:
 - fully typed rule definitions
-- supports synchron and asynchron processing of rules
+- supports synchronous and asynchronous processing of rules
 - abstract properties can be fields, groups, list ... and are composable
 - define rules via builders
 - dependency graph for efficient processing and visualization